City Experiences Partly Cloudy Weather - UrduPoint

 City Experiences Partly Cloudy Weather

-The city experienced partly cloudy weather on Monday, with similar conditions expected over the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 3rd Feb, 2025) The city experienced partly cloudy weather on Monday, with similar conditions expected over the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 9th Feb, 2025) The Lahore city experienced partly cloudy weather on Sunday, and the meteorological office predicted similar conditions for the next 24 hours.

-According to the MET office officials, continental air was prevailing over most parts of the country, while a westerly wave was expected to approach western and upper regions by tonight.
+According to Meteorological Department, continental air is currently affecting most of the country, while a shallow westerly wave is expected to enter western and upper regions this evening or tonight.

-Cold and dry weather is likely to persist across most areas.
-However, isolated rain and snowfall over mountains are forecasted in Kashmir, northeast Punjab, Gilgit-Baltistan, and Upper Khyber Pakhtunkhwa.
-Light to moderate fog may also develop in northeast Punjab during the morning hours.
+The forecast for Punjab province is mainly cold weather in most districts.
+Partly cold and cloudy conditions with light rain or snowfall are expected in Kashmir, the Potohar region, Murree, Galliyat, and surrounding areas.

-On Monday, the lowest temperature was recorded in Leh at -11°C, while Lahore’s temperatures ranged from a minimum of 7.4°C to a maximum of 23°C.
+On Sunday, Murree recorded the lowest minimum temperature in Punjab at 1°C, while Lahore had a low of 9°C and a high of 25.5°C.

 Recent Stories